Contents ↓

 The ordinary (classical) computer consists of many bits (= transistors ), and each bit can take 0 or 1 state.

-This qubit is said to take 0 and 1 states simultaneously using quantum superposition, a dead-and-alive cat or (fictional) parallel worlds.
+This qubit is said to take 0 and 1 states simultaneously using quantum superposition, a dead-and-alive cat or (fictional) parallel worlds, which (unrealistic) mechanism is the basis of the potential quantum computer's speed-up or supremacy ( this 10~11th-paragraphs, this-middle, this 4~7th-paragraphs ).

-But physicists can observe only one single state 0 or 1 in one single world in quantum computer bits or qubits ( this 4~5th-paragraphs ).
+But physicists can observe only one single state 0 or 1 in one single world in quantum computer bits or qubits ( this 4~5th-paragraphs, this 26~29th-paragraphs ).

-So there is No evidence that a qubit can take 0 or 1 states using the magical quantum superposition or parallel universes.
+So there is No evidence that a qubit can take 0 and 1 states using the magical (unrealistic) quantum superposition or parallel universes ( this p.1 ), which means No evidence of quantum computer's speed-up nor practical application.

-The ordinary practical (classical) computers such as laptops have billions of bits (= each bit can take 0 or 1 ) or transistors.
+The ordinary practical (classical) computers such as laptops have billions of bits (= each bit can take 0 or 1 ) or transistors ( this 13~14th-paragraphs ).

-But the present quantum computers has only very small numbers of bits or qubits. ← Most of quantum computers have only 1 ~ 50 qubits, which are completely useless, Not a computer at all ( this 1st-paragraph, this 6th-paragraph ).
+But the present quantum computers has only very small numbers of bits or qubits (= quantum bits ). ← Most of quantum computers have only 1 ~ 50 qubits (= each qubit can take only 0 or 1, so 0 ~ 50 qubits mean just impractical 1 ~ 50 bitstring ), which are completely useless, Not a computer at all ( this 1st-paragraph, this 6th-paragraph ).

 The practical quantum computer is said to need more than millions of qubits ( this summary, this 2nd-paragraph, this 4th-paragraph, this 11th-paragraphs ).

-All the present quantum computers are impractical, too error-prone to give right answers.
-So quantum supremacy is fake.
+(Fig.E) Today's quantum computers are too error-prone to achieve quantum supremacy or advantage.

 The biggest problem that makes it impossible to put quantum computers to practical use is a high error rate or noise.